wishbeyond/wishbeyond.github.io/README.md

 ## Key Features

 - **Create Wishlists**: Easily create and customize wishlists for different events or categories.
+(Kinda WIP)
 - **Share with Others**: Share your wishlists with friends and family via email or social media.
+(WIP)
 - **Collaborative Planning**: Invite others to view and contribute to your wishlist, allowing for collaborative gift planning.
+(WIP)
 - **Built-in Chat**: Discuss and coordinate gift ideas with fellow wishlist contributors using the built-in chat functionality.
+(WIP)

 ## Development Status

-WishBeyond is currently in development, and new features and updates will be added regularly.
+WishBeyond is currently in development, and new features and updates will be added likely irregularly.
 Stay tuned for future announcements and releases!

 ## License